tlamoureux24/venus-os_dbus-serialbattery/docs/docs/general/install.md

 ### Install or update automatically with USB/SD card

+> 🚨 IMPORTANT!
+Read the [changelog](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/CHANGELOG.md) BEFORE updating to a new version.

 > It might be, that this doesn't work on older CerboGX devices.
 In this case use SSH option instead.

 1. Download and copy the [latest release](https://github.com/mr-manuel/venus-os_dbus-serialbattery/releases) `venus-data.tar.gz` to the root of a USB flash drive that is in FAT32 format (a SD card is also an option for GX devices, but not for Raspberry Pi).